stanford-policylab/opp/data_readme.md

   2004, but chose not to process it due to format issues and relevance.
 - For state patrol stops, there is mostly no information on the county of the stop.
-Instead, stops are mapped to districts (see the district column), which have a one-to-many relationship with counties.
+Instead, stops are mapped to districts (see the district column), which have a one-to-many relationship with counties; that is, a single district covers multiple counties.
 See the relevant map [here](http://www.isp.state.il.us/districts/districtfinder.cfm).
 There is one district (#15) with a lot of stops that does not directly map to counties, as it refers to stops made on the Chicago tollways.
 We use districts in our analysis.
 - Counties for local stops could be mapped by running the police departments in the AgencyName field through Google's geocoder.
+- For both state patrol and local stops, zip code can be extracted and used to map to county, if needed.
 - The `search_type_raw` field is occasionally "Consent search denied", when a search was conducted.
 This occurs because the search request might be denied but a search was conducted anyway.
 Many searches have missing search type